-The arts are extremely important to the growth of young people and the wonderful thing about the theatre is that it includes all of the arts in one!
-All people need a creative outlet to express themselves!
-Statistics show that students successfully finishing a theatre or speech class are over 50% more likely to be successful in college and the work force.
-The drama program at Roanoke Catholic is a taste of everything the Theatre Arts have to offer.
-From acting to directing, play writing to the world of technical theatre, costume designers, scenic, lighting, sound, props and more is included.
+Statistics show that students successfully finishing a theater or speech class are over 50% more likely to be successful in college and the work force.
+The drama program at Roanoke Catholic is a taste of everything the Theater Arts have to offer.
+From acting to directing, play writing to the world of technical theater, costume designers, scenic, lighting, sound, props and more is included.